-DED will perform a risk assessment to identify the potential risks associated with this potential award and address those risks by including mitigating terms and conditions in the sub-agreement as well as additional awardee monitoring procedures for Awardees requiring such special conditions.
-This process differs based on the potential Awardee's organization type (e.g., nonprofit, for-profit business, academic institution).
+DED will perform a risk assessment to identify the potential risks associated with this particular award and address those risks by including mitigating terms and conditions in the sub-agreement as well as additional Subrecipient monitoring procedures for grantees requiring special conditions.
+This process differs based on the potential Subrecipient's organization type (ex., nonprofit, for-profit business, academic institution).
 The risk assessment will be performed by collecting and reviewing information about the organization and assigning an appropriate risk level.